costaivo/Tutorial-Angular/02_AdManager/06_Lesson/Final/Instructions.md

 # Instructions for Lesson 04

 ## Main Points to be explained
+* Rename Shared folder to core.
+  * Now explain the problem of changing the folder name at all the places.
+* Now move the star and isActive components to respective folders
+  * star
+  * ActiveRecord
 * Explain about module.id and its importance
 * Explain about Interfaces and its importance.
 * create a service and use it.